Developer Guide for NUSMaze

 3.3.3.
 Adding of favourite route

-The command to add a favourite route is add favourite
+The command to add a favourite route is add favourite.

-command, the user will be prompted to enter the starting block,
+Upon calling the add favourite command, the user will be prompted to enter the starting block,

 followed by the destination block.
 If valid blocks are given,

-the route from the starting block to destination block will be added into favourites
+the route from the starting block to destination block will be added into favourites.

-If any invalid block is given, InvalidBlockException
+If any invalid block is given, InvalidBlockException will be thrown.

 3.3.4.
 Reviewing saved favourite routes

-The command to display all the saved favourite routes is show favourite
+The command to display all the saved favourite routes is show favourite.

-If there are no saved routes, EmptyFavouriteException
+If there are no saved routes, EmptyFavouriteException will be thrown.

 If there are any saved favourite routes, a numbered list of the saved routes will be shown to the user.